 3. Cinnabon Banks on Carrie Fisher’s Death

 The loss of Star Wars actress Carrie Fisher was devastating.
 Cinnabon seemed to see Fisher as a cash cow even after death.
 They posted an ad of the actress as Princess Leia with cinnamon buns as her signature hairstyle.
-This was all an attempt to sell more product, and it was totally insensitive to Fisher’s life and death.
-Star Wars fans certainly didn’t like that.
+This was all an attempt to sell more product, and it was absolutely insensitive to Fisher’s life and death.
+Star Wars fans definitely didn’t like that.

 4. US Airways’ NSFW Response to a Tweet